Answers to Questions About Decommissioning

 Q: What is the status of San Onofre decommissioning?

 A: Safety remains our highest priority as we take steps to decommission San Onofre.
 We have completed a significant number of submittals to the Nuclear Regulatory Commission (NRC), including a decommissioning plan, cost estimate, environmental report and fuel management plan.
-The NRC hosted a public meeting in October 2014 on the decommissioning plan.
 In addition, Southern California Edison (SCE) and the San Onofre co-owners announced three core principles that will guide the decommissioning process: safety, stewardship and engagement.
 We also want to make sure decommissioning proceeds in an inclusive and forward-thinking way, with input from a broad range of stakeholders.
 That is why we created a Community Engagement Panel to advise us on decommissioning.
 This panel holds public meetings at least quarterly in communities near San Onofre and encourages public involvement.

 Q: How long will decommissioning take?